Nike Metcon 4 Cross Training Shoe Review – Get It Or Keep Your 3?

 All in all, those are my three pros.

-When it comes to cons of the Nike Metcon 4, I actually don’t have any cons in terms of constrcution.
+When it comes to cons of this shoe, I actually don’t have any cons in terms of constrcution.
 My cons come with the functional fitness athlete who’s maybe reaching for this shoe and who needs a specific purpose.

 That been said, I think if you’re an athlete with a wider foot who wants full toe splay, this shoe might feel a little bit limiting.
 It fits a little bit tighter and its toe is a little bit skinnier compared to other cross-training models in the market.